 Just because I’m willing to pay for this doesn’t mean that others will.
 To determine whether this could be a profitable endeavour I decide to follow Disciplined Agile’s Exploratory Lifecycle (see Figure 2), which is based on Lean Startup’s hypothesis-driven approach.
 My plan is to iteratively build a series of MVPs to explore this product idea.

-Over a several week period I work through a series of minimal viable products (MVPs):
+Over a several week period I work through a series of minimum viable products (MVPs):

 This series of experiments led me to identify a collection of minimal marketable features (MMFs) that this product should offer:

-Over the next two months we built a minimal marketable product (MMP).
-The MMP was five large boxes, each of which had 16 cubby holes for small devices such as phones.
+Over the next two months we built a minimum business increment (MBI).
+The MBI was a large box which had 16 cubby holes for small devices such as phones.
 We the each box from folded sheet metal with clear, thick plastic doors so that people can see their devices.
 For security and payment processing we built a device that used a small touch screen (it was actually a large smart phone) as an input device attached to a card swipe for capturing both credit and debit card payments.
 Over several weeks we built five of them, placing three boxes in the mall where we had run our initial experiments and two boxes in another smaller mall on the other side of the city.